cblaylock18/battleship/README.md

 # Battleship Game

 A classic Battleship game built with vanilla JavaScript.
-This project was developed as part of [The Odin Project](https://www.theodinproject.com/) curriculum to practice core JavaScript fundamentals, DOM manipulation, and test-driven development (TDD) with Vitest.
+This project was developed as part of [The Odin Project](https://www.theodinproject.com/) curriculum to practice core JavaScript fundamentals, DOM manipulation, and test-driven development (TDD) with Jest.

 ## Table of Contents
 1. [Features](#features)